bjmt/Tremblay_et_al_2024_Seed_to_seedling/README.md

 # Tremblay et al. 2024 custom code and data

-This repository contains the custom code and data generated for the Tremblay et al. manuscript (in review) within the `preprocess/` and `analyses/` folders.
+This repository contains the custom code and data generated for the Tremblay et al. Nat Commun.
+2024 manuscript within the `preprocess/` and `analyses/` folders.
 The `data/` folder contains additional processed data not included in the supplementary of the published article.
 Please get in contact with the first author regarding any doubts or questions (`benjmtremblay [at] gmail [dot] com`).

+The original data, as well as some processed data, can be found in the GEO repository: [GSE250331](https://www.ncbi.xyz/geo/query/acc.cgi?acc=GSE250331).
+Additional supplementary can also be found in the supplementary information section of the [online article](https://www.nature.com/articles/s41467-024-46082-5).

 All bash scripts (i.e. scripts ending with `.sh`) can be run as: `bash script.sh`.
 All R scripts (i.e. scripts ending with `.R`) can be run as: `Rscript script.R`.